 For this exhibition, at Gallery 114 in Portland Oregon, I created 5 tridimensional pieces, each exploring the notion of "accidental death" and media influence.
 Each piece focused on events that touched, unsettled or distressed me.

-"They were 50" focused on the 2016 Pulse nightclub shooting in Orlando, Florida.
+They were 50 is about the 2016 Pulse shooting in Orlando, Florida.

-"About 35%" focused on the Syrian conflict and its numerous younger victims.
+About 35% is about the Syrian conflict and its young victims.

-"Uno.Sole" focused on prematurely departing fathers, including my own.
+Uno.Sole is about prematurely departing fathers, including my own.